pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 controller service and is assumed to be specific to the same topology segments as normal volumes.

-CSIDriverCapacity then must be updated:
+`CSIStorageInfo` then must be updated:
 - when nodes change
 - when volumes were created or deleted
 - periodically, to detect changes in the underlying backing store; a